suchtomwow/BathroomChecker/README.md

 BathroomChecker
 ===============

-Checks the status of the men's restroom at Kalos, Inc.
+Checks the status of the men's restroom door ajar-ness at Kalos, Inc.